“I’m going to starve to death in your bed”

 On a backdrop of splashed lust and foggy breaths, our ears succumb to dreamy voiceovers that add an air of otherwordliness to the women’s euphoric affair.
 This teachnique is cleverly used in the film, never too jarring in its soft caress to pull us away from the enthralling visuals.
 This intangible quality points quite clearly to the film being an ode to the female orgasm, not constricted physically or psychologically by social constructs.

 These are important to note, as their existence crops up on numerous occasions.
 Nevertheless, all obstacles seem to grow faint and wither where uninhibited emotions are concerned.
 We learn that parents are often the greatest and most crippling hurdle in a person’s path to self-acceptance and, by extension, happiness.
 The tragedy of this statement drowns watery kisses in sadness, which happens to be the women’s greatest aphrodisiac.

 This is also where Natalie Krill truly shines.
 Her character’s discomfort, always morphing but never absent, is exceptionally well-played.
 The tragedy of the desires she has been conditioned to fear is at odds with the gasping ecstasy brought on by the freedom she reaches out for.
 And with very little dialogue to fall back on, her body seems fluent in emotive expression.

-The theme of the film is hardly original, as is what might appear as another standard over-sexualisation of a lesbian pairing, but Below Her Mouth never masks its intent – to present a visual exploration of the rapture we seek.
+The theme of the film is hardly original, as is what might appear as another standard over-sexualisation of a lesbian pairing, but the film never masks its intent; to present a visual exploration of the rapture we seek.

 Amazon, Vudu, Google Play Movies, FandangoNOW, iTunes